Kambiz Rahnavardy, President

 Nathen Huang, Treasurer (Membership & Programming Committees, Young Alumni Club)

-Nathen Huang CC '15/GSAS '16 hails from sunny Southern California and currently works as a data scientist at Booz Allen Hamilton, a federal consulting firm.
+Nathen Huang CC '15/GSAS '16 hails from sunny Southern California and currently works as a Data Analyst at POLITICO.
 While at Columbia, Nathen completed a dual-Bachelor's/Master's degree program in Psychology and Quantitative Methods in the Social Sciences and conducted extensive research on the implicit mechanisms of discrimination and intergroup relations.
 Nathen's interests include cooking, politics, cheese, and German.

 Andrea Bonilla, Secretary (Programming Committee, Young Alumni Club)

 Andrea Bonilla graduated from Columbia College with her B.A. in Statistics in 2015.
 She currently works as a Data Scientist at Booz Allen Hamilton, helping her clients make meaningful decisions with data.
 Since 2016, Andrea has been a co-chair for DC Young Alumni and an active board member.
 She strives to make the ColumbiaDC Club an inclusive and inviting community.

 Kate Benner (Investment Committee)